robertvanoverbeek/AirflowTutorial/README.md

 ```
 ### 5. Deploying a DAG and checking the logs

-Upload the .py file which contains the DAG script.
+After we have entered the variables in the web UI (pagragraph 4.1), we can upload the .py file from the DAG folder in this repository to Airflow.
+Follow the link 'DAGs folder' as displayed in figure 3 and then use the button 'Upload files'.

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/airflowtreeview.PNG" width="1183" height="647">
 <sup>figure 6.
 Airflow Tree View</sup>